 Here are two of the reasons why La Favola is popular.
 Lobster and pasta for the seafood lover.
 Gnocchi and Aubergine (eggplant) for the vegan.

-We didn’t try the antipasta that was lusciously displayed on tables at the front of the restaurant.
-That’s for next trip.
+We didn’t try the luscious antipasto displayed on tables at the front of the restaurant.
+That’s for the next trip.
 Any of the many choices is a meal in itself.

-If you arrive too early for dinner — before 7:00 pm — there are plenty of cafes and bars nearby.
+If you arrive too early for dinner before 7:00 p.m., plenty of cafes and bars are nearby.
 Some with entertainment and music like the Blues Brothers you’ll recognize.

 Room with a View

 Again, I was pleased with my AIRBNB choice in Nice.
-While my friends had booked rooms not knowing I was definitely joining them, I was looking at the last-minute for a place that would be close to where they were staying.
-It was a holiday weekend in France, so I was fortunate to find a place … and such a good find.
+While my friends had booked rooms, not knowing I was definitely joining them, I was looking at the last minute for a place close to where they were staying.
+It was a holiday weekend in France, so I was fortunate to find a home… and such a good find.

 City Side of Nice Markets

-There are many market days in Nice and I made it to one — the flower market.
-The brocante (antique, etc.) market is next on my list when I return to Nice again.
-This is a list for your trip (click here).
+There are many market days in Nice, and I made it to one — the flower market.
+When I return to Nice again, the Brocante Antique Market is on my list.
 Maybe I’ll see you there!

 Nice is for Dog Lovers

 Since moving to France, I’ve discovered the French love their dogs.
-It’s not uncommon to find a “chien” in restaurants sitting at the table.
+It’s common to find a “chien” sitting at a restaurant.
 If you look carefully at the diners at a sidewalk cafe, there’s often a pet at the patron’s feet.
 Waiters always accommodate the furry companion with a bowl of water.

 Ready to relax?

-When you get tired of city sites, you can always sit by the sea … the Mediterranean, that is.
+When you get tired of city sites, you can always sit by the sea … the Mediterranean.